abhijeetsenguptaa/racial-class-2069/README.md

 The application features a simple and intuitive user interface with attractive graphics and sound effects.
 It is easy to use, and players can quickly learn how to play the game.
 Overall, your tic-tac-toe application provides a fun and engaging way for players to enjoy the classic game of tic-tac-toe on their device.

+Instructions:-
+To make this real time game application we have to download npm packages and node modules